bbalganjjm/natural_js/docs/implementation/m9-beta-report.md

 | License | Root 2.0 package and all 19 packed TS source files identify Apache-2.0; preserved `v1/` and its LGPL-2.1 notices were not changed or packed. |
 | Registry | Read-only npm lookup still returns `1.0.0-latest` as `latest`; `npm whoami` reports `ENEEDAUTH` on this host.
 No npm version, tag, or Git release tag was published. |

 A second `npm pack` from the report-bearing branch tip reproduced the same SHA after only excluded docs/evidence files changed.
+After this exact-artifact review, the user excluded Safari from the initial 2.0 browser support scope and deferred npm publication until the remaining functionality and personal testing are complete.
+Playwright WebKit remains engine regression evidence, not a Safari claim.
 The JavaScript ESM and strict TypeScript consumers install this tarball by path and reject a wrong SHA before installation.
 The JavaScript fixture checks public import availability, FrameworkError, Rows changes, communication request/response, and a private UI deep import failing with `ERR_PACKAGE_PATH_NOT_EXPORTED`.
 The TypeScript fixture typechecks CVC and UI usage against the installed declarations; it does not execute DOM code.
 A separate Vite browser consumer installed from the same tarball runs two independent CVC pages with Form/Grid, nested row-local Select choices, unique ARIA IDs, editing, disposal, and reopening.
 List, Pagination, Popup, and Tabs are checked by installed imports/types here and by the source-checkout browser suite for behavior.
 The default consumer script remains available for working-tree development.[^consumers][^browser]

 # Verification